Capture the Sun with Your PST

 High-quality hydrogen-alpha photography of the Sun can be done on a modest budget.

 In this magazine's February 2005 issue, page 96, I reviewed Coronado's Personal Solar Telescope (PST) a groundbreaking instrument that brings hydrogen-alpha observing to amateur astronomers at an affordable price.
 For the review, I took a few images through the instrument in an attempt to approximate the view through the eyepiece.
+While my images were successful, they highlighted the PST's relatively small "sweet spot" that shows Hα features at maximum contrast.
+Thus the entire solar disk isn't evenly illuminated, and prominences are visible on one side of the Sun while not on the other until the PST's tuning ring is turned to display that area properly.
+Due to this shortcoming, I originally deemed the PST to have limited use as an imaging platform.
+Nevertheless, taking those images lit a fire of interest, and I decided to try pushing this little scope to the limits of its potential.

 What I discovered is that excellent photographs of the Sun through the PST are possible once a few obstacles are overcome.
 In addition to the uneven illumination, the PST has limited back focus.
 While not a problem for visual use, the focal plane is very close to the top of the 1¼-inch eyepiece holder, and there is not enough back focus for an SLR camera.
 I had to shoot my photos using either eyepiece projection or a focal imaging (aiming a camera's lens into an eyepiece).